Subscribe to the BSJ

 As the host nodded along, Trump explained that America got a “terrible deal” with Canada who “stole” the land over a thousand years ago “or something like that”.

 “It was a truly awful deal.
 Canada gets Toronto and Vancouver, which has the hottest women, and what did we get?
 Alaska?
 The Florida of Canada?
 Such a terrible deal.”

-“Well what are you going to do if elected?”
+“Well now your elected, what are you going to do about it?”
 Kilmeade asked.
 “Forcefully take Canada and claim it as part of America?”